HrithikAtZethic/chat-widget-saba/README.md

 # saba-website-widget

-To run this project locally you have to use "Live Server"
+To run this project locally you have to use "Live Server" Extention

 chatScript.js file has the "initialize()" function